 How to deal with regret?

-According to us, there are two types of regrets that affects a forex trader the most.
+According to me, there are two types of regrets that affects a forex trader the most.

 1. The regret of not getting in a trade